 $5 – Each additional guest at the check-in dinner.

-The swimmer and paddler receive dinner as part of registration.
+The swimmer and paddler each receive dinner as part of registration.
+Family and friends are welcome to join you as additional guests.